dansmyers/Simulation/README.md

 - Substantially complete and correct (there may be a few issues, but only minor ones).
 - Indicative of real understanding and application of the course material.
-- Completed on time in the required format.
+- Completed on time and in the required format.

 All of the quizzes will be worth **one total point** and the questions on each quiz will be weighted equally.
 For example, if there are four questions on a quiz (which will be the typical case):